fky198615/tally-book-app/README.md

 1. MERN stack tally book app.

 .
-On the front end, I use React/Redux, CSS for user authenication part.
+On the front end, I use React/Redux, CSS, jwt,  for user authenication part.
 Additionally, I use React, CSS for tally book part.

 .
 On the back end, I use Express.js and MongoDB.